slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 Our main discussion platforms are [Bitcointalk](https://bitcointalk.org/index.php?topic=1141676.0), [Discord](https://discord.gg/ffeDjmV) and [Reddit](http://reddit.com/r/slimcoin).

-We have also a [wiki](https://github.com/slimcoin-project/Slimcoin/wiki).

 If you want to help with development & documentation: [Go to our Github page](https://github.com/slimcoin-project/).

+We have also a [wiki](https://github.com/slimcoin-project/Slimcoin/wiki) you can decide to help us working on.

 [//]: # (### Inscription service & Decentralized Websites)